pivotal/docs-platform-automation/docs/pipeline/resources.md

 ### Resource Types

 This custom resource type uses the pivnet resource to pull down and separate both pieces of the Platform Automation product (tasks and image) so they can be stored separately in S3.

 {% code_snippet 'examples', 'resources-pipeline-resource-types' %}

 ### Product Resources

 S3 resources where Platform Automation [`download-product`][download-product] outputs will be stored.
 Each product/stemcell needs a separate resource defined.
+Platform Automation will not create these resources for you.

 {% code_snippet 'examples', 'resources-pipeline-products' %}

 ### Platform Automation Resources

 `platform-automation-pivnet` is downloaded directly from Pivnet and will be used to download all other products from Pivnet.

 `platform-automation-tasks` and `platform-automation-image` are S3 resources that will be stored for internet-restricted, or faster, access.
+Platform Automation will not create this resource for you.

 {% code_snippet 'examples', 'resources-pipeline-platform-automation' %}

 ### Configured Resources

 You will need to add your [`download-product` configuration][download-product-config] configuration files to your configurations repo.
-These must be manually created.
+Platform Automation will not create these resources for you.
 For more details, see the [Inputs and Outputs][inputs-outputs] section.

 {% code_snippet 'examples', 'resources-pipeline-configurations' %}